bairdzhang/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 ---

-I am a 4-th year Ph.D.
-Candidate in Computer Science Department at the [Johns Hopkins University](https://jhu.edu/), under the supervision of [Prof. Alan Yuille](http://www.cs.jhu.edu/~ayuille/).
-Currently, I am a member of [Computational Cognition, Vision, and Learning](http://ccvl.jhu.edu/).
-Before that, I obtained Bachelor of Engineering in Computer Science Department at the [University of Science and Technology of China](http://en.ustc.edu.cn/).
+I am a software engineer in [Waymo](https://waymo.com).
+Before that, I obtained Ph.D. in Computer Science from the [Johns Hopkins University](https://jhu.edu/), under the supervision of [Prof. Alan Yuille](http://www.cs.jhu.edu/~ayuille/), as a member of [Computational Cognition, Vision, and Learning](http://ccvl.jhu.edu/).
+I obtained Bachelor of Engineering in the Computer Science Department at the [University of Science and Technology of China](http://en.ustc.edu.cn/).